 Michael Kors spring/summer 17

-At Boss, Jason Wu made a similar escape into colour—and lots of it—in a Hockney-like palette of colour-blocking on slouchy tailoring and buoyant summer dresses, backed up by a graphic set of big, round spotlights in those same colours.
-You've got to give it up to the Americans—their stiff upper lip might be tougher than the Brits'.
+At Boss, Jason Wu made a similar escape into color — and lots of it — in a Hockney-like palette of color-blocking on slouchy tailoring and buoyant summer dresses, backed up by a graphic set of big, round spotlights in those same colors.
+You've got to give it up to the Americans — their stiff upper lip might be tougher than the Brits'.
 At New York Fashion Week it's been business as usual (in both design and spirit) and while a little European drama and spleen will be welcome departure come the London, Milan and Paris shows, there's definitely something to be said for American showmanship.
 It's not for nothing that this is the nation that gave us reality TV as a means of snapping out of own.
 When it comes to presidential elections, however, let's have a little more reality and little less TV.

 Text Anders Christian Madsen